windweller/Tinker/README.md

 ## Modules

+#### Global

+(those modules don't belong to a specific base class, yet most of them are associated with processing)

+`Parallel`: This module guarantees the processing done in parallel.
+It is one of the more universal modules that should be included whenever you are adding an action-related module to your base class.

+`Sequential`: similar to `Parallel` but not yet implemented

+#### DataContainer

+`Doc`: this module deals with files, but mostly provide type-agnostic reading functions.

+`CSV`: provide type and parsing information for .csv files.

+`Tab`: same above.

+#### Parser

+`TregexMatcher`: an API to Stanford Tregex library.
+The parsed string has to be a form recognizable from Stanford parser.

 `FileBuffer`: This is a module you call when you are attaching an operational module to your algorithm or data container.
-This module is almost mandatory (which means there's a chance it might just get absorbed/integrated into the main module) for any processing, becasuse of Tinker's delayed execution pattern.
+This module is mandatory for any processing, becasuse of Tinker's delayed execution pattern.
+In the future, other modules such as DatabaseBuffer could be developed to substitute this.

+## Base Modules

+You will only inherit base modules if you wish to customize and develop your own modules.
+Base modules at most occasions don't provide concrete implementations.
+You need to manually override those functions.

+`FileTypes`: This defines basic functions that are associated with files, including protocols for reading/writing.

+`Output`: specify an even higher level output abstraction than `FileTypes`, include basically protocols for writing.

+`Buffer`: used mostly by algorithms to determine what the buffer implementation should be - save the intermediate computation and later retrieve them.s

+`Operation`: inherits `Buffer`.
+Inherits this class to add Tinker's processing framework to any base class.

 ## Module Hierarchy